okta/terraform-provider-okta/website/docs/r/policy_rule_signon.html.markdown

 # okta_policy_rule_signon

 Creates a Sign On Policy Rule.
+In case `Invalid condition type specified: riskScore.` error is thrown, set `risc_level` to an empty string, since this feature is not enabled.

 ## Example Usage